Counter Speech Fellowship

 1. What is this fellowship?

-The Counter Speech Fellowship is an exceptional opportunity for creative teenagers to use their skills to help make the world a better place.
-The fellowship seeks to leverage the power of social media to give teenagers a platform to voice their opinions and advocate for changes in the society that they live in.
+The Artivist Fellowship is an exceptional opportunity for creative teenagers to use their skills to help make the world a better place.
+The fellowship seeks to leverage the power of art and storytelling to give teenagers a platform to voice their opinions and advocate for changes in the society that they live in.
 The goal is to use art to generate awareness, build empathy and change mindsets to create a world that is inclusive and kind.

 2. Why has it been instituted?